 Therefore, it is important to perform further analysis before relying on transfer pricing interest rate benchmarking in ALDT calculations.
-We are working with the ATO to limit these potential interest rate adjustments to extreme circumstances whereby unrealistically low interest rates are used to support excessive gearing levels and the adjustment is with respect to related-party borrowings (i.e., actual interest rates on third-party debt where there is no explicit credit support should be used for purposes of the ALDT).
+During the draft PCG consultation, we suggested that the ATO limit these potential interest rate adjustments to extreme circumstances whereby unrealistically low interest rates are used to support excessive gearing levels.
+The ATO has ultimately upheld its strict interpretation on this matter which is further demonstrated by the example provided in the Ruling at paragraph 101.

-Credit rating and credit worthiness
+Credit rating/credit worthiness

-The ATO have made it clear that taxpayers cannot rely on the actual capital structure to determine the credit rating and then use this credit rating to identify the comparable companies to assess whether the gearing of the taxpayer is arm's length.
-However, the ATO has acknowledged that the credit rating methodologies may be useful in some cases (e.g., identifying limits and ranges for certain financial ratios) and may help inform the weightings of the relevant factors.
+The ATO has made it clear that taxpayers cannot rely on their actual capital structure to determine the credit rating and then use this credit rating to identify the comparable companies to assess whether the gearing of a particular taxpayer is arm's length.

+However, the ATO has acknowledged that the credit rating methodologies may be useful in some cases (e.g., identifying limits/ranges for certain financial ratios) and may help inform the weightings of the relevant factors.